James Moore (bishop)

 James Moore (29 June 1834 – 26 June 1904) was a Bishop of Ballarat, Victoria (Australia).

 Early life

-Moore was born in Listowel, County Kerry, Ireland.
-After a preliminary training at the Collegiate School in Tralee and a six-years' course at All Hallows Missionary College, Dublin, he was ordained to the priesthood, and left immediately for Australia.
+Moore was born in Listowel, County Kerry, Ireland on 29 June 1834.
+His uncle was a priest and guided him towards the priesthood.
+He studied for three years at the Collegiate School in Tralee and the undertook a six-year course at All Hallows Missionary College, Dublin.
+He showed little aptitude for studies but still graduated from his courses.